Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 * TOC
 {:toc}

-## Decide Between Single & Multi-Stack
+## Choose The Right Stack Approach
-In order to minimize the risk introduced by any code integrations, organizations typically setup multiple environments (test, staging, etc..) for the purpose of ensuring the robustness of any delivered code before it is pushed into production.
+To lessen the risk of integrating new code, most teams  setup various environments to test the robustness of submitted code before it is pushed to production.

-When configuring these environments in a serverless environment however, an important decision must be made as to whether a **single stack** or **multi-stack strategy** should be used.
+When configuring serverless architectures in these environments, special care needs to be taken in deciding whether a **single stack** or **multi-stack approach** architecture is best for your project.
+Otherwise, you might be wasting a lot of time on deployments, or even worse, introducing unnecessary risk to your application.

 ![staging_prod_architecture](/images/staging_prod_multi.svg)

-The *single stack* approach shares its API Gateway and Lambda functions across all environments, and uses stages, environment variables and Lambda aliases to differentiate between environments.
+The single stack approach shares its API Gateway and Lambda functions across all environments, and uses stages, environment variables and Lambda aliases to differentiate between environments.

-In contrast, a *multi-stack* approach uses a completely separate instance of each service for every environment and refrains from utilizing API stages or Lambda aliases to differentiate between environments.
+In contrast, a multi-stack approach uses a completely separate instance of each service for every environment and does not use API stages or Lambda aliases to differentiate between environments.

-The main differences between the two approaches is that the multi-stack approach **minimizes risk**, while the single stack approach minimizes **configuration/management effort**.
+The main difference between the two approaches is that the multi-stack approach minimizes **risk**, while the single stack approach minimizes **setup and maintenance** effort.

 ![staging_prod_single_architecture](/images/staging_prod_single.svg)

-If something goes wrong in a single stack approach, there is a much higher likelihood that your production systems are negatively impacted as well.
-This is due to the single stack's reliance on environment variables and lambda aliases for indirection.
+If something goes wrong in a single stack approach, there is a greater chance that your production systems are negatively impacted as well.
+Since, this approach relies on environment variables and lambda aliases for indirection.

-In the multi-stack approach, this probability is greatly reduced as a result of the use of separate resources for each environment.
-However, single stack approaches are usually easier to configure and keep track off.
+In the multi-stack approach, this probability is decreased as a result of using separate resources for each environment.
+This comes at a cost however - single stack approaches are much easier to configure and maintain.
 And in most scenarios, they are cheaper to run as well.

+If you are in the early stages of your project, it might be a better idea for you to run with a single stack approach.
+In most other cases, a multi-stack approach is the way to go.

 ## Adopt Continuous Delivery
 The main idea behind Continuous delivery is to produce **production ready** artifacts from your code base frequently in an **automated fashion**.
 It  ensures that code can be rapidly and safely deployed to production by delivering every change to a production-like environment and that any business applications and services function as expected through rigorous automated testing.